praynal2/ifn646_project4/README.md

 # ifn646_project4

-This project is part of the QUT University course, within the IFN646 (Biomedical Data science) module.
+This project is part of the QUT University formation, within the IFN646 (Biomedical Data science) unit.

 The aim here is to propose a model for classifying mammography images from the DDSM database.